 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-This version was last updated on 24th May 2018 and historic versions can be obtained by contacting us at the details above.
+This version was last updated in April 2021, and historic versions can be obtained by contacting us at the details above.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.